cmhulett/euler/README.md

 # euler

 Working through project euler problems using clojure.
+May include some other things I just wanted to try out in clojure.

 ## Usage